Agent Manifest

 👉 https://github.com/agent-manifest/agent-manifest-dataset

-The issue contains:
+The issue should contain:

 Review the issue and click Submit new issue.